By Design: Frank Lloyd Wright Florida Southern College

 It’s a glimpse into the mind of Frank Lloyd Wright, one of America’s greatest architects, and into a place even many Floridians don’t know about.

 Wright, who lived from 1867 until 1959, was known to have quite a high IQ, docent Jim Smith told his group as they set off on a recent tour.

 “You’re going to see on campus some of the results of that IQ,” he said.

 The private college in Lakeland, starting with a few red brick colonial buildings in 1922, sits on what was once 67 acres of orange groves near Lake Hollingsworth.

-Then, in 1936, Frank Lloyd Wright got involved.
+Then, in 1936, florida southern college's Frank Lloyd Wright got involved.

 Wright worked closely with then-campus president Ludd M. Spivey toward the end of both men’s lifetimes.
 They planned 18 buildings for the “college of tomorrow.”
 A dozen of those buildings now grace the campus, representing the largest concentration of Wright-designed buildings in the world.

-“We, as you might imagine, believe that Frank Lloyd Wright is America’s greatest architect,” said Dr. Anne Kerr, Florida Southern’s president.
+“We, as you might imagine, believe that Florida Southern College's Frank Lloyd Wright is America’s greatest architect,” said Dr. Anne Kerr, Florida Southern’s president.